animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 $\mathrm{I}(\mathrm{I}) = 1, \mathrm{I}(\mathrm{I}(\mathrm{I})) = 2,$ ...

 could be used for the same purpose without the extreme roundabout of defining "distinguishably _different_" equivalents, and identifying them as one observation.
 That is more debatable than just defining observation as a counting function.
 Deductively I mean.

+Qualitaively, the roundabout way is more interesting if it has a purpose.